fenok/galaxis/README.md

 -   `disableInitialRenderDataRefetchOptimization` - boolean, if `true`, the query with this request may refetch itself on initial render even with cached data, depending on `fetchPolicy`.
 -   `disableLoadingQueriesRefetchOptimization` - boolean, if `true`, the mutation with this request will not cause loading queries to refetch.
 -   `getUrl` - function for generating request's URL.
+-   `getRequestInit` - function for generating request's `RequestInit` object (for `fetch`).
+Can be used to stringify body and add appropriate headers.
 -   `getId` - function for generating request's id. _Requests with the same id are considered the same_.
 -   `processResponse` - function that returns data or throws an error based on request's `Response` (native).
 -   `merge` - function that merges `GeneralRequestData` and `PartialRequestData` into `RequestData`.